hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 and final destination point `Aggregate`.
 Moreover, it is a good example for further processor pruning optimization.

 #### Solution design details

-To support this behaviour, we need to extend the API.

 We propose to change the contract of `ProcessorMetaSupplier#get` return function so that it will be allowed to return `null` for addresses for which it does not want to deploy processors.
 But this will not be enough